A Resource for Healthcare and Social Services Professionals

 Check-in for the course will be from 8:00 AM-8:30 AM, and the course will run from 8:30 AM-12:00 PM.

 A light breakfast will be provided.
 Please let us know of any dietary restrictions and we will do our best to accommodate them.

 This is an in-person training.
 There will not be an option to attend via webinar.

 The learner will: Define opioid use and alcohol use disorders; Understand the methods of screening patients at risk; and Outline tools for initiating and referring patients engaged in Medication for Addiction Treatment (MAT).

 Nurses and other clinical staff caring for patients with substance use disorders in the emergency department.

 Boston Medical Center Grayken Center for Addiction.
 This event is funded by grants from the Substance Abuse Mental Health Services Administration to the Massachusetts Department of Public Health, Bureau of Substance Addiction Services.

-The application to award contact hours has been submitted to Boston Medical Center.
+Boston Medical Center grants 3.25 nursing contact hours to nurses who complete this program.
+You must stay for the entire program, and complete an evaluation form.
 Boston Medical Center is an approved provider of continuing nursing education by American Nurses Association, Massachusetts, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.